florianpfleiderer/florianpfleiderer/README.md

 - indoor machine vision application with object detection and path planning
 - synthesiser project in C++
 - web application with Flask and React
-- Laptime Simulation in ChassisSim
+- racecar Laptime Simulation in ChassisSim

 ### 💡 A little more about me...